DaveWM/dave-martin-blog/content/posts/saying-thank-you-to-the-nhs.md

 ![](/thank-you-nhs.jpg)

 So that's how to set up a simple static site using Clojure!
 If you'd like to learn more, or build a more advanced static site, I'd recommend checking out the [Statis](https://github.com/magnars/stasis) library.
+Yu can also check out another static site I made [here](https://github.com/DaveWM/intention-landing-page).
 Thanks for reading.

 P.S.
 If you'd like to do something to help the NHS in this time of crisis, you can donate to the "Clap for Carers" campaign [here](https://uk.virginmoneygiving.com/ClapForOurCarers).